Altinity/clickhouse-regression/clickhouse_keeper/README.md

 * `--inserts` number of inserts into table on one repeat (default: 10000)

-As output, you will receive a `bench_*.csv` file with a unique name for every run where numeric cell values are ratios between the min values of insert times for column and row coordination cluster configurations.
+As output, `bench_*.csv` file with a unique name will be created for every run where numeric cell values are ratios between the min values of insert times for column and row coordination cluster configurations.

 The result file can be imported to `Google Sheets`, where `Format-->Conditional formatting-->Color scale` can be applied